Android-for-Python/Camera4Kivy/README.md

 #### Disconnect Camera

-Always do this.
-It is sometimes critically important to disconnect the camera when it is no longer used.
+Always do this, it is important to disconnect the camera when not in use.

 ```python
     def disconnect_camera(self):
 ```

-There may be [latency](https://github.com/Android-for-Python/Camera4Kivy#latency) concequences of disconnecting the camera after initiating a capture and before a filepath_callback.
+A disconnect while a capture is in progress generally results in termination of the capture and saving the result as usual.

+However on Android a disconnect immediately after a capture has be initiated may prevent the start of the file save and nothing is saved.
+A warning message is reported by filepath_callback, this may be filtered as shown in [this example](https://github.com/Android-for-Python/c4k_photo_example/blob/main/applayout/toast.py#L15)

 #### Capture
 ```python